Emacs minor mode for editing and browsing Java source code

 When completing the statement above, jtags will parse the Java code and

-lookup the variable myFile.
+.
 It will then find all members in

 the corresponding class, and suggest completions like below.